Menu

 Registration Certificate for EU/EFTA Nationals

 If you wish to stay in Hungary for longer than what the short-term visa would allow, you should apply for a residence permit right away.
-The process costs 60 euros and usually takes 30 days.
+You should start the process at the Hungarian consulate in your home country by applying for a Type D, or long-term visa.
+The residence permit application normally costs 110 euros, and only 64 euros if you apply through the Enter Hungary platform.
+It usually takes 30 days.

-Good to know: Since 2011, when applying for a residence permit in Hungary you are required to give your fingerprints.
+When applying for a residence permit in Hungary, you are required to give your fingerprints.
 This rule also applies to children from 6 years old and up.

-The documents you'll need to apply for a residence permit may vary depending on whether you're coming to Hungary to work, start your own business, study or do research and also depending on your nationality.
+The documents you'll need to apply for a residence permit may vary depending on whether you're coming to Hungary to work, start your own business, study, or conduct research, as well as on your nationality.
 It is important that you check with the Hungarian embassy or consulate in your home country what applies in your particular case.
 As a general rule, you will be expected to procure the following:

 • A completed and signed 'residence permit' application form (you can download it here)